 I suppose it’s a reality of life that we are all busy with our own lives and problems, but in the face of this situation, it made me feel extremely alone, and added to my feelings of worthlessness.

-The local doula collective counts nearly 40 members.
-I got quite a few messages of sympathy when the news of my suspension was made public, but only a handful who reached out and gave me support (and I am truly grateful to those who gave me their time and support especially when they were facing crises of their own).
+The local doula collective counted nearly 40 members.
+I got a few messages of sympathy when the news of my suspension was made public (again I had no say in this), but only a handful actually reached out and gave me support (and I am truly grateful to those who gave me their time and support especially when they were facing crises of their own).
 I now know that many had no idea what had happened, nor were aware of the severity of the impact it had on me.
 In the very negative mindset I was in for many months, I imagined that they knew and did not care.
-It lead me to develop a very negative view of the community as a whole.
+It lead me to develop a very negative view of the community.

 The whole situation left me quite paranoid, and with very few people I could trust, but I realised that these people were really solid.
 My husband in particular, who had just finished his training as a counsellor, was a rock.
 My parents were amazing too and so were a handful of friends, who made the time to listen to me again and again as I struggled to process my feelings.

 There is evidence that being ostracised is one of the most painful emotions that a human can experience, and that it causes physical pain.
 This was true for me.
 Something about belonging has to do with surviving, so being ostracised threatens this.

 There is also evidence around the stages one goes through when grieving, denial, pain, anger and bargaining, depression, acceptance and hope.
 And god did I grieve.
 I grieved the loss of a community I had grown to love and that I thought to be amazingly supportive.
 I grieved the loss of a long term friendship which I never expected to end.
 I grieved the loss of my sense of identity.
 I grieved the loss of my professional success.